-Front page > Dogo Onsen’s History, Quality, and Charm
+Dogo Onsen Front Page > Dogo Onsen’s History, Spring Quality, and Charm

-“Legend has it that an egret with an injured leg often came here to soak its legs in the hot spring waters gushing from the rocks since ancient times.
+“Legend has it that an egret with an injured leg often came here to soak its leg in the hot spring waters that had been gushing from the rocks since ancient times.
 Eventually its injury healed, and that is how this place came to be called ‘Sagidani’ (egret valley).”

-The Yoyogungo Rigen-shū, a compilation of local lore completed in 1710, includes the story of an egret with an injured leg that discovered a hot spring gushing from the rocks.
-The egret returned to the hot spring every day to soak its injured leg, and after a while the leg completely healed and the egret flew away as strong as ever.
-The people who saw this thought it very strange and when they too began bathing in the water, they found that it relieved fatigue and speeded recovery from illness.
+Yoyogungo Rigen-shū, a compilation of local lore completed in 1710, includes the story of an egret with an injured leg that discovered a hot spring gushing from the rocks.
+The egret returned to the hot spring every day to soak its injured leg.
+After a while the leg completely healed, and the egret flew away as strong as ever.
+The people who saw this thought it very strange, and when they too began bathing in the water, they found that it relieved fatigue and speeded recovery from illness.
 From that time on, bathing in the hot spring became a widely popular practice.

-It is said that when Prince Shotoku visited Dogo Onsen together with the monk Hyeja and Katsuragi no Omi in 596, he was so impressed by the beautiful scenery and the quality of the hot spring that he had a monument erected at Yu-no-Oka to commemorate his visit.
+It is said that when Prince Shotoku visited Dogo Onsen together with the priest Hyeja and Katsuragi-no-Omi in 596, he was so impressed by the beautiful scenery and the quality of the hot spring that he had a monument erected at Yu-no-Oka to commemorate his visit.
 During his visit the camellia were in full bloom, and Prince Shotoku compared the scene of the healing hot spring benefiting all people equally as being like a Buddhist paradise.

 “At Nikitatsu we waited for the moon before boarding our boat.
 Now the tide is in at last.
 Come, let’s get to rowing.”

-It is said that Nukata no okimi read this poem when the ship carrying Empress Saimei set sail from Nikitatsu port.
-In addition to Empress Saimei, there are also records of visits to Dogo Onsen by many other members of the imperial family, including Emperor Jomei and Prince Naka no oe.
+It is said that Nukata-no-okimi composed this poem when the ship carrying Empress Saimei set sail from Nikitatsu port.
+In addition to Empress Saimei, there are also records of visits to Dogo Onsen by many other members of the imperial family, including Emperor Jomei and Prince Naka-no-oe.

-Among the popular songs of the Heian Period known as zogei zaibara, the folksongs sung in the area around Dogo Onsen include references to “the bathtubs of Iyo.”
-There is also reference to “all the bathtubs in Iyo” in the famous Tale of Genji, and in the capital, Kyoto, the expression “the bathtubs of Iyo” came to be used to mean a large number of something.
+Among the popular songs of the Heian Period known as zogei saibara, the folksongs sung in the area around Dogo Onsen include references to “the bathtubs of Iyo.”
+There is also reference to “the bathtubs of Iyo” in the famous Tale of Genji, and in the capital, Kyoto, the expression “the bathtubs of Iyo” came to be used to mean a large number of something.

 Matsudaira Sadayuki became lord of the Matsuyama domain in 1635, and the following year he began expanding the facilities at Dogo Onsen.
-It is recorded that separate baths were established for samurai and priests, for women, and for male commoners, and that there were a 15-sen* bath, a 10-sen bath, a curing bath, and also a bath for horses downstream.
+It is recorded that separate baths were established for samurai and priests, for women, and for male commoners, and that there were also a 15-sen* bath, a 10-sen bath, a therapeutic bath, and downstream a bath for horses.

 Alkaline hot spring water is very gentle on the skin, making it ideal for spa and beauty treatment.